Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-network-update-loop.md

 ### Frames and Stages

-After injection, player loop looks like this:
+After injection, player loop will look like this:

 - **Initialization**
   - // other systems